702Padmin/Flyertap-Distributor/README.md

 -  Email Address
 -  Phone
 -  Birthdate
+-  Serving Areas
--  Serving Areas (This is a list of the areas they wish to send flyers out in.
-For this portion, we may need to utilize google maps, as we want users to type in the city, and be able to either select either the city or specific parts of the city.)
+(Serving Areas is the location, we want users to type in the city, and be able to either select either the city or specific parts of the city.)

 This process should be a step-by-step form when signing up.
 The users should have the ability to log in or log out to the website if already registered.
 And we would like a simple account page with a simple form to update the user information.

 ![image](https://github.com/702Padmin/Flyertap-Distributor/assets/57960180/e560cb09-3bd7-4c16-9582-50957815907c)

-After that User Data will be saved to the backend and the user will be redirected to App Home Feed.
+After that User Data will be saved to the backend and the user will be redirected to App Home Feed.-->

 ## Jobs